 Prepare the agar agar mixture

-- Allow to chill several hours until eyeballs are fully set.
-Repeat all the steps to make the last two eyeballs (reheat agar agar if necessary).
+Allow to chill several hours until eyeballs are fully set.
+Repeat with the remaining mixture for two more eyeballs if desired.
 Remove and serve as desired.